udoprog/pusher/README.md

 Pusher is a simple project manage project deployment into a big environment. the only requirement on the deployed to servers are ssh with sftp enabled and tar.

+It creates a document structure on the remote server similar to capistrano, but should be extendible to any type of project requiring deploy to an upstream server.

+The compact syntax is also suitable to bundle with the project, given that it only occupies one file.

 Configuration
 ===